Quasilinear rough partial differential equations with transport noise: A product formula

-As the previous statement shows however, the equation is closed on the \textit{vector} valued path $U:=(u,v,uv).$ Furthermore, the matrices $\widetilde Q^1,\widetilde Q^2$ are triangular, with allows to obtain remainder estimates for iterated products by a simple induction (see Section \ref{sec:transport} for an illustration). \end{remark}
+As item \ref{app_prod_uv} shows however, the equation on the vector-valued path $U:=(u,v,uv)$ \textit{does} have a closed form.
+Furthermore, the matrices $\widetilde Q^1,\widetilde Q^2$ are triangular, with allows to obtain remainder estimates for iterated products by a simple induction (see Section \ref{sec:transport} for an illustration of this idea). \end{remark}